Hamburger Menu

 As the name suggests, these tokens are akin to securities.
 These tokens are also sometimes known as asset tokens.
 Certain regulations around security tokens vary according to the country.

 For the most part, security tokens promise a positive return.
 Many people consider them to behave similarly to bonds and other credit-based instruments.
-In many cases, security tokens are used to tokenize financial instruments such as bonds.
+In many cases, security tokens are used to tokenise financial instruments such as bonds.
 Currencies and real-estate security tokens are also common.

 Those based on real-world assets are usually known as asset-backed tokens, and others are known as equity tokens.